docsifyjs/docsify/docs/adding-pages.md

 </script>
 ```

-!> You can create a `README.md` file in a subdirectory to use it as the landing page for the route.
+> [!IMPORTANT] You can create a `README.md` file in a subdirectory to use it as the landing page for the route.

 ## Set Page Titles from Sidebar Selection